nitishkyadav/30-Days-of-JavaScript/readme.md

 15. Learnt about .slice() , .splice(), .reverse() methods in Array.
 16. Started working on Bankist Project and learned about _DOM.insertAdjacentHTML_ and used in Bankist Project

+# June 18 to 26, 2022

+17. Learnt about .map(), filter(), reduce() and .find() methods on Array.
+18. Completed .map(), .filter(), .reduce() from Namaste JavaScript.
+19. Started working on Bankist application.

+    i.
+Used DOM API along with to generate nickName for particular account holder which is used to simulate login kind of functionality on the UI.

+    ii.
+Used map to calculate total balance for particular account which is displayed over the UI.

+    iii.
+Used filter method to show the deposits and withdrawls data.

+    iv.
+Implemented Funds transfer functionality in the UI.